205g0/notebook-free-notebook/README.md

 _Disclaimer: If you think there is nothing wrong with notebooks (.ipynb files) this post is not for you._

-When I started with Python's data stack I was impressed by Jupyter and notebooks but found notebooks quickly annoying (coming from a programming background).
+When I started with Python's data stack I was impressed by Jupyter and notebooks but found them quickly annoying (coming from a programming background).
 I finally came to a great solution rather for coders than for data scientists:

 - VS Code as front-end but **not** with VS Code's built-in notebook viewer[1]
 - Instead I use **VS Code's Interactive Python Tab** which allows quick execution of one cell with `Ctrl-Enter` or all above cells